How to Register

 If you're on a waitlist, check your email frequently until the course begins.
 If a space becomes available, you will get an email from firstname.lastname@example.org giving you 24 hours to register and pay for the course.
 The email will include instructions on how to register.
 If you do not register within this timeframe, the space will go to the next person on the list.
 Priority is based on when you joined the waitlist.

-The waitlist period expires 48 hours before the course begins, after which time we will no longer send email notices.
+The waitlist period expires 48 hours before the course begins (this could be up to two weeks before course start dates for online courses), after which time we will no longer send email notices.
 If a seat becomes available during this period, enrollment will be based on a first-come, first-served basis.

 If you have joined a waitlist to be notified of when an individual seat opens up for a course initially reserved for certificate and diploma students, enrollment will be based on a first-come, first-served basis.